Kiteretsu77/VCISR-official/README.md

 ## <a name="inference"></a> Inference:
+1. Download the weight from https://drive.google.com/file/d/1Mbrw1ji_qcOteuSOkZqVgSEda_PQ40tA/view?usp=drive_link  and put them in "saved_models" folder
-1. **Setup the configuration of test_code/inference.py after line 215**.
+2. **Setup the configuration of test_code/inference.py after line 215**.
 2. Then, Execute
     ```shell
     python test_code/inference.py
     ```

 ## <a name="Anime"></a> Anime:
-We also extend our methods on the Anime SR task with private Anime datasets.
+We also extend our methods on the Anime Restoration and Super-Resolution task with public and private Anime datasets. \
-You can also find a pre-built **highly accelrated** Anime VSR inference repository from: https://github.com/Kiteretsu77/FAST_Anime_VSR. \
+You can also find a pre-built **highly accelerated** Anime VSR inference repository from: https://github.com/Kiteretsu77/FAST_Anime_VSR. \
-We highly recommend users to checkout this repository if they want extreme high speed in inference.
+We highly recommend users to checkout this repository by myself if you want extreme high speed in inference.
+In the future, we will release more details related to the Anime extension and versatile pre-trained weights.

 ## <a name="VQ-RealLQ"></a> VQ-RealLQ:
 The small image inference dataset will be released soon.
 If you need it earlier, you can contact: hikaridawn412316@gmail.com.